poteat/hkt-toolbelt/pkg/readme.md

     <img src=https://img.shields.io/badge/blog-code.lol-blue>
   </a>
 </p>
 <p align="center">
-  <i>A higher-kinded-type companion to ts-toolbelt</i>
+  <i>Functional and composable type utilities</i>
 </p>

 ---

-This library provides type-level utilities across many domains that may be mapped and combined in a functional way, using higher-kinded types.
+**`hkt-toolbelt`** is a collection of type-level utilities that can be mapped and combined in functional ways using higher-kinded types.

-Write robust, type-safe software with the benefit of composable and compile-time efficient types.

-We aim to support hundreds of kind categories, including **List**, **Boolean**, **String**, **Function**, and more.
-We also provide a set of combinators for composing types.
+Our composable and compile time-efficient types enable users to write expressive and readable type-level code without getting mired in complexity.

 <h1 align="center">
   <a href="https://github.com/poteat/hkt-toolbelt#readme.md">